ralfbiedert/cheats.rs/content/_index.md

 </mini-zoo>

 - Parameter choice (input vs. output) also determines who may be allowed to add members:
-    - `I` parameters allow "familes of implementations" be forwarded to user (Santa)
+    - `I` parameters allow "familes of implementations" be forwarded to user (Santa),
-    - `O` parameters must be determined by trait implementor (Alice or Bob)
+    - `O` parameters must be determined by trait implementor (Alice or Bob).

 ```
 trait A<I> { }